epigen/open_pipelines/pipelines/atacseq.md

 ### Input files

 The pipeline takes either FASTQ or BAM files from single- or paired-end sequencing as input.
 To specify paired FASTQ files, pass them as arguments to `read1` and `read2`.
+Read type detection from FASTQ files is not yet implemented, so the used should specify the type of files (either `single` or `paired`) as a column in the annotation sheet named `read_type`.
 For paired BAM files where one file contains both reads simply specify the file to `read1`.

 ### Merging input files